3dfsb-dev/3dfsb/wiki/GoogleSummerOfCode2015.md

 **Expected results:** a new major version of 3DFSB that uses a free open source 3D engine for all its drawing operations and imports a few externally modelled 3D objects from a 3D modelling tool such as Blender.

-Project: add virtual reality headset support
+Project idea: add virtual reality headset support
 --------------------------------------------
 **Brief explanation:** to enhance the experience of interacting with your files in the 3D world, we will support several virtual reality headsets so that you can truly "walk" between your files and interact with them.
 Preferably, most details of the headset will be handled transparently by the 3D engine, so that most of the work that needs to be done will be tweaking and testing.